holingpoon/holingpoon.github.io/_posts/2025-6-2-github-email.md

 ---
 layout: post
-title: Github Email is a serious
+title: Github Email is serious
 ---

 Git and Github takes your email a lot more seriously than you think.